Culture and Psychology

 Culture and Psychology is a quarterly peer-reviewed academic journal that publishes papers in the field of psychology.
-The journal's editor is Jaan Valsiner.
-It was established in 1995 and is currently published by SAGE Publications.
+The journal's editor-in-chief is Kevin Carriere.
+It was established in 1995 and is published by SAGE Publishing.

 Abstracting and indexing

-Culture and Psychology is abstracted and indexed in Scopus and the Social Sciences Citation Index.
-According to the Journal Citation Reports, its 2009 impact factor is 1.795, ranking it 27th out of 111 journals in the category "Psychology, Multidisciplinary".
+The journal is abstracted and indexed in Scopus and the Social Sciences Citation Index.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 0.9.